Bataan Military Academy: Mascot: Heraldic Sea Lion

 As World War II began, a U.S. submarine happened to be docked on the Philippine Island of Luzon.
 On the third day after the events at Pearl Harbor, Japanese air forces bombed the submarine.
 Several U.S. sailors died as most were on shore.
 Later, Japanese ground forces invaded the island and eventually captured American and Filipino troops leading to the events of the Death March.
 After the war and the return to the U.S., survivors of the Bataan Death March formed an organization named the Battling Bastards of Bataan.
 They selected the heraldry symbol of a sea lion to represent the organization.
 Dating to the year 400 AD, the sea lion represented the men who fought to protect the coastal waters.
 Bataan Military Academy proudly presented the sea lion as its mascot.
 Former Navy artist Jim Pearson of Albuquerque was commissioned to create a contemporary version of the sea lion.
 It is his conceptual version that was used by the academy.

 Military Life

-As Cadets did not live at the academy, discipline was reinforced by adult Instructors and Senior Cadets.
-Such discipline is crucial to maintaining the integrity and leadership-building qualities that were valued at the school.
+As cadets did not live at the academy, discipline was reinforced by adult instructors and senior cadets due to a belief that guidance was crucial to cadet growth.